by Robert Wilkinson

 I also found a 12 minute audio-only set by Sha Na Na at Woodstock!
 Whether this is considered absurd or an echo of a different era is strictly in the ear of the beholder.
 “Teen Angel,” “Wipe Out,” “Book of Love,” “Duke of Earl,” and “At the Hop”

-We’ll close the show as it ended Monday morning with the entire one hour set by the Guitar Master Himself!
+Last year I had the entire Jimi Hendrix full set at Woodstock on video!
+This year it’s nowhere to be found, but I did find some clips that should do the trick.
+We’ll close the show as it ended Monday morning with as much of the set of the Guitar Master as I could find!
 The Sun is rising through the clouds at 9 am, Jimi is with a new band, and tens of thousands saw the set of their life!
-I had the extreme good fortune to find the entire one hour video of Jimi’s set.
-It’s live, excellent footage and sound, and a fitting end to the show!
+A fitting end to the show!

 For the encore, a three-fer!
 First, Joni Mitchell in a very live 1970 television performance of her iconic ballad written to commemorate the event, “Woodstock”